 Spaces in the Miller Gorrie Center, home of the McWhorter School of Building Science, are getting upgrades that will completely change the way students learn about the construction industry.
 Thanks to the generous support of our donors, students will have access to a Virtual Design Construction Laboratory, Three Competition Team rooms, and a renovated Engaged Active Student Learning classroom.
 The additional resources and learning experiences provided by these renovations will place the McWhorter School of Building Science at the forefront of building construction education.

 The Building Science “Demonstration Lab” is being repurposed into a Virtual Design Construction (VDC) Laboratory.
 “The VDC lab is our next step in creating an environment that immerses students in evolving technology that impacts and transforms the construction industry,” says Anoop Sattineni, Bob Aderholt Endowed Professor in Building Science.
-“This technology allows for students to gain experience working with virtual reality and building information modelling.
+“This technology allows for students to gain experience working with virtual reality and building information modeling.
 The large digital space allows us to help students visualize construction on a one-to-one scale.”
 The lab, prominently visible from the main entry and lobby of the Miller Gorrie Center, will signal the rigor and relevance of our curriculum to prospective students, faculty, and industry partners.

 The innovation of this project is common ground between our program and the industry, and we have two lead donors to thank for the work being done on the VDC lab.
 M. Miller and Francis Gorrie have donated to ensure that our students receive the best educational experience possible and to honor the men and women of Brasfield and Gorrie.
 Holder Construction, a leader in construction technology, has recruited CADC students for the past 30 years and given a lead gift to this project as well.